How to Add Your Family Surname

 in the data and calculations used being submitted into this Log in order to sum

-is to use as a reference point to calculate the number of Unique Mutations
+as a reference point to calculate the number of Unique Mutations

 Events (UMEs) in the descendants tested.